ImyvmCircle/WorldGeo-CommuntiyAddon/README.md

 namely voting by all members and decision by the community owner.
 Whether the council is enabled or not is decided by the community owner.

-In council, a vote comprises a content, a duration and a motion, which is proposed by a councilor or a councilor applicant.
+In council, a vote comprises content, a duration and a motion, which is proposed by a councilor or a councilor applicant.
 It is passed only if more than half of total members voted, and more than two thirds of votes are in favor within the duration.